 If you’re a fan of buying boots off the shelf and hitting the long, dusty trail, the Montara are for you.
 These are hands-down one of the most comfortable pairs of boots I have ever worn.
 The sole has a lot of flex and conform to your feet.
 The Vibram soles are extra grippy, so if you’re a klutz like me, you won’t be slipping on wet boulders anytime soon.

 The waterproof oiled leather and suede leather are fantastic.
 I’ve stomped in many a puddle and creek with no leaking or wetness.
 The only time these have ever let in moisture was from snowshoeing on a warm, sunny day.
 And even then, it was just barely.

 These are lined with eVent waterproof, breathable membrane and a pig leather collar to help keep feet dry and moisture free.
-Combined with merino wool socks, these shoes are ready to keep your feet dry, no matter what the conditions.
+Combined with merino wool socks, the Ahnu Montara Waterproof Boots are ready to keep your feet dry, no matter what the conditions.